How Many Degrees Is In A Nonagon

 Exterior Angles of a Nonagon

 An exterior angle of a polygon is the angle between a side and an extension of an adjacent side.
-The sum of the exterior angles of any convex polygon, including a nonagon, is always 360 degrees.
-In a regular nonagon, each exterior angle is equal, so each exterior angle measures:
+And the sum of the exterior angles of any convex polygon, including a nonagon, is always 360 degrees.
+That said, in a regular nonagon, each exterior angle is equal, so each exterior angle measures:

 Exterior Angle = 360° / n